cds-snc/gc-articles/README.md

 database such as NOTIFY API keys.

 The encryption key is a base64 encoded random string.
 There is a helpful Composer command for generating one.
-After cloning the repo, cd to the wordpress directory and generate a key:
+After cloning the repo, cd to the project directory and generate a key:

 ```sh
 git clone git@github.com:cds-snc/platform-mvp.git